 This alone should motivate parents to consider making their own baby food.
 Do we want our babies consuming these harmful toxic metals?
 I don’t think so.

 But don’t freak out just yet.
 Yes, making your own baby food will take some time.
 You may need to invest in a new blender and some other small kitchen items.
-At the end of the day, it actually will save you money, and that’s just 1 topic Middleberg discusses in her book.
+At the end of the day, it will actually save you money, and that’s just one topic Middleberg discusses in her book.

 What is included in The Big Book of Organic Baby Food?